ChromeUniverse/RedstoneBot/README.md

   * `!redstone info` - displays important server info, such as name, version, IP, port, resources and more.
 * Prepare a Release to deploy *RedstoneBot* to AWS Lightsail

-## Disclaimer

-This bot isn't publicly available.
-It was made to be used exclusively by the SMP BR Discord.

-If you want to use this bot in your own Discord server, clone this repo, create a Discord bot (visit the [Discord Developers Portal](https://discord.com/developers/applications)) and host it or your local machine or VPS (AWS Lightsail, Linode, etc.)

 ## License